-- If you have any data in the old instance's Ephemeral Storage, you will need to transfer it to the new instance manually.
+- If you have any important data in the old instance's Ephemeral Storage, you will need to save it manually.
 Ephemeral Storage is not captured in instance snapshots.
-(Consider use Volume Storage instead.)

-- There are some scenarios that the "snapshot and relaunch" approach does not support.
-For example, if the new flavor has a smaller root disk than the old flavor, you will not be able to launch the snapshot with the new flavor.
+- If the new flavor has a smaller root disk than the old flavor, you will not be able to launch the snapshot with the new flavor.
 (This is not permitted as it is liable to corrupt the root file system.)
-Also, if the instance was running on a compute node with specialized hardware (e.g. GPUs) might not launch with the new flavor.
-In cases like this, you may need to rebuild your instance from a fresh base image.

 Error: No valid host was found